 Sample pack companies often create solid packs because, well, they sell.
 Everyone needs staples.
 Not everyone needs more obscure sounds.

 Once again, be mindful that some of these resources could infringe copyright, so be smart.
-Here are a few of my favourites:
+Here are a few of my favorites: